The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Methylamine (signed) is estimated to be worth between £13,500 and £20,000.
-This screenprint, created in 2014, has shown a consistent auction history, having been sold 6 times at auction since its initial sale on 8th June 2016.
-In the last 12 months, the average selling price was £13,000, across 1 total sale.
-Over the past five years, the hammer price has ranged from £13,000 in June 2024 to £32,256 in March 2022.
-The average annual growth rate of this work is 2%.
-The edition size of this artwork is limited to 100.
+The value of Damien Hirst’s Methylamine (signed) is estimated to be worth between £14,000 and £21,000.
+This screenprint, created in 2014, has shown a steady increase in value, with an average annual growth rate of 6%.
+This work has an auction history of six total sales since its entry to the market on 8th June 2016.
+In the past 12 months, the average selling price was £13,000, across one total sale.
+Over the past five years, the hammer price has varied from £13,000 in June 2024 to £32,256 in March 2022.
+The average annual return for the seller is currently 14%.
+Methylamine is part of a limited edition of 100.

 Unlock up-to-the-minute market data on Damien Hirst's Methylamine, login or create a free account today